 The Other Way to Use Memristors

 There are two ways to develop memristors.
 The first way is to force them to behave as you want them to behave.
-Most memristors that I have seen do not behave like fast, binary, non-volatile, deterministic switches.
+Most memristors that I have seen do not behave like fast, binary, non-volatile, deterministic switches (although our Carbon-Doped SDC Devices are pretty darn good).
 This is a problem because this is how HP wants them to behave.
 Consequently a perception has been created that memristors are for non-volatile fast memory.
 HP wants a drop-in replacement for standard memory because this is a large and established market.
 Makes sense of course, but its not the whole story on memristors.

 Memristors exhibit a huge range of amazing phenomena.
 Some are very fast to switch but operate probabilistically.
 Others can be changed a little bit at a time and are ideal for learning.
 Still others have capacitance (with memory), or act as batteries.
 I’ve even seen some devices that can be programmed to be a capacitor or a resistor or a memristor.
 (Seriously).
 By taking some inspiration from Nature, Knowm collaborator Dr. Kris Campbell has achieved remarkable control over the device properties such as threshold voltages, resistance ranges, switching speeds, data retention, and cycling durability (more on that).

 When I first envisioned a variable resistive device back in 2001 I knew it would not be very reliable.
 This troubled me at first until I had a realization: our brains deal with massive faults all the time.
 Not only are our neurons constantly dying (to the tune of hundreds of thousand per day), but our synapses don’t even work half the time!
 And yet our brains work.
 Really really well.
 This realization is what led me down a path that resulted in AHaH Computing.
 In other words, rather than fight Nature I tried to accept and understand it.
 The result was a re-thinking about my assumption and the discovery of something new.